frappe/bench/README.md

 sudo bash setup_frappe.sh --setup-production
 ```

 This script should install the pre-requisites, install bench and setup an ERPNext site.
+You can then login as Administrator with the Administrator password printed.

 If you want to develop ERPNext or any Frappe App, you can omit the "--setup-production" part from the command.